JorgeSilva7/express-demo/README.md

 # express-demo

-API using ExpressJS with basic router, controller, environment (ES6 module)
+API using ExpressJS with basic router, controller, environment (ES6 module) and models with mongoose schemas

 ## Environment Variables